caramirezal/ensambleDeSequenciasFastq/README.md

 The next step is to specify your local paths.
-You can do this by openning the "pipeline" nextflow text file and change the path0, path1, and path2 to the current directory, first, and second fastq files local paths, respectively.
+You can do this by openning the "pipeline" nextflow text file and change the path0, path1, and path2 to your current directory, first, and second fastq files local paths, respectively.
 In my case the head of the pipeline file is the following: